- Agriculture Club

 Moderator: Mrs. Gates

-Meetings: Thursday mornings throughout the year
+Meetings: Scheduled Thursday morning meetings throughout the year.

 All life, from conception to natural death, is sacred.
 Now more than ever, we need voices to help communicate this truth to the school and the broader community.
 Members of Students for Life will participate in local events, support pregnancy services and pray for greater respect for life.
 Mrs. Gates leads students in these events and will inform you of when they are happening so you can participate.